Break Me If You Can

 "Who the hell is that?"
 Connor asked, stopping so abruptly that Derek almost crashed into him.

 The guy was alone on the rink, and he moved like... no, I wasn't going to finish that thought because it sounded stupid even in my own head.
 The point was, the guy was fast.
 Really fast.
-The kind of fast that came from years of obsessive practice layered on top of raw, infuriating talent.
-I recognized it because, well.
-Because I had it too, and I'd spent my entire life being told I was special for having it.
+Years of obsessive practice fast, the kind you couldn't fake, layered on top of talent that had no business being that good.
+I recognized it because, well, because I had it too, and I'd spent my entire life being told I was special for having it.

 The stranger executed a crossover that made something twist uncomfortably in my chest.
 Jealousy, maybe.
 Or gas.
 I'd skipped breakfast this morning.